JuliaAttic/OldGraphs.jl/README.md

 This is an archived copy of the old Graphs.jl package, which is retained solely for the issues and pull-requests.
 The new repository for Graphs.jl is https://github.com/JuliaGraphs/Graphs.jl, which includes all the code from this repo along with the development history of LightGraphs, which was later renamed to Graphs and merged into that combined repository.

-Graphs.jl is a Julia package that provides graph types and algorithms.
-The design of this package is inspired by the [Boost Graph Library](http://www.boost.org/doc/libs/1_53_0/libs/graph/doc/index.html) (*e.g.* using standardized generic interfaces), while taking advantage of Julia's language features (*e.g.* multiple dispatch).
-This library allows storing of own information in the graph structure -- useful in many cases.

 As the name "Graphs" suggests, this was the original graph package in Julia.
 By 2016, however, it had become largely unmaintained.
 Another graphs package named LightGraphs, focused on a slightly different set of use cases, eventually became the _de facto_ standard graphs package in the Julia ecosystem.